quianalytics/WarRoom-Frontend/PLAN.md

 - CPU selection scheduling and execution.
 - Trade evaluation and application.
 - Draft persistence (save/clear).
+- Automated trade offers and CPU-to-CPU trades.
+- Trade inbox and logging for recap display.

 ## Clock and Timing
 - `DraftClock` (`lib/features/draft/logic/draft_clock.dart`) is a simple timer that